storefront-x/storefront-x/docs/integrations/magento.md

 ## How to configure Magento endpoint?

-To which Magento BE Storefront X connects is set in the `MAGENTO_URL` config.
+Use `MAGENTO_URL` config to specify Magento backend endpoint to which Storefront X will connect.

 :::warning
 You have to override it in your module because default value is not defined.